Troubleshooting Mitsubishi Check Engine Light On

 4. Vacuum Leak

-All turbocharged engines, and especially diesel ones, can suffer from under-boost.
-This is a situation where the desired boost pressure is not reached.
+All turbocharged engines, especially diesel ones, can suffer from under-boost, in which the desired boost pressure is not reached.
 It can be caused by a massive intake leak or a vacuum hose crack regulating the turbo.
-Another possibility is an excessive carbon build-up inside the intake manifold.
+Another possibility is excessive carbon build-up inside the intake manifold.
 This problem may trigger fault code P0299 (Boost pressure regulation control range not reached).

 5. EVAP Leak